 Make it live

-If you got a server you can push your code there where you have public access to it.
+If you got a server, you could push your code there where you have public access to it.
 The URL then maybe looks like

 Do it locally

-For testing it is definitely easier when you don’t have to push every change to a live server in order to test the code.
+For testing, it is easier when you don't have to push every change to a live server to test the code.
 This is why I use a local public URL.
 There are multiple services out there that generate a public URL to your local server.
-Checkout out ngrok or use Laravel Valet Sharing which is my choice since I’m using Valet already.
+Checkout out ngrok or use Laravel Valet Sharing which is my choice since I'm using Valet already.
 (Laravel Valet is using ngrok under the hood too)

 index.php file. (https!).
 This is my URL: